This site is intended for US healthcare professionals only

 • Do not take a missed dose within 12 hours of the next dose

-• Modify the dose for certain patients with hepatic impairment and for patients taking drugs known to strongly induce or inhibit CYP3A4
+• Modify the dose for certain patients with hepatic impairment and for patients taking drugs known to moderately or strongly induce or strongly inhibit CYP3A4

 You can modify CABOMETYX dosing for safety and tolerability1